autowarefoundation/autoware/perception/traffic_light_classifier/README.md

 ### cnn_classifier

 Traffic light labels are classified by MobileNetV2.
+Totally 37600 (26300 for training, 6800 for evaluation and 4500 for test) TIER IV internal images of Japanese traffic lights were used for fine-tuning.

 ### hsv_classifier